 The Republic of Madawaska

-The Eagle represents our Nation’s neighbours, the United States of America.
+The eagle represents the great neighboring nation, the United States of America.

-The white the purity of the landscapes and people.
+The white background represents the purity of the Madawaska landscape and its people.

-The joint hands: one French, the other English.
-Unified by a friendly cooperation to work for a common goal.
+The joined hands: one represents the French; the other the English, united by friendly cooperation working towards a common goal.